Leodium2024/LUC-impacts-Brazil/Input/README.txt

 	- Input data to calculate changes in Species Richness stored in "Input/Biodiveristy"

-These data were generated using "Create_input.py", using data stroed in "Input/PreliminaryInput"
+These data were generated using "Create_input.py", using data stored in "Input/PreliminaryInput"